 A small crowd also burned an American flag in Gaza City where Hamas, the elected government there, has condemned the film.

+Despite the Egyptian government's call for calm, protesters chanted in the streets and fires burned.
 Innocence of Muslims, the film that mocked Prophet Muhammad, was allegedly produced in the US by a filmmaker with ties to Coptic Christian groups, and excerpted on YouTube with dubbing in Arabic.

 On Wednesday, about 200 demonstrators took part in protests in the Egyptian capital.

 They rallied into the night chanting "leave Egypt" but there was however no repeat of the previous day's events when angry crowds climbed the walls of the complex and tore down an American flag, which they replaced briefly with a black, Islamist flag.
+YouTube block

 Meanwhile, YouTube, the video website owned by Google Inc, has said it will not remove the film clip, but it has blocked access to it in those countries.